austinleroy/ebml-iterable/README.md

 binary version of XML.
 It's used for container formats like [WebM][webm] or [MKV][mkv].

-> IMPORTANT: The iterator contained in this crate is spec-agnostic and requires a specification implementing the `EbmlSpecification` trait to read files.
+> IMPORTANT: The iterator contained in this crate is spec-agnostic and requires a specification implementing the `EbmlSpecification` and `EbmlTag` traits to read files.
 Typically, you would only use this crate to implement a custom specification - most often you would prefer a crate providing an existing specification, like [webm-iterable][webm-iterable].

 > KNOWN LIMITATION: This library was not built to work with an "Unknown Data Size" as defined in [RFC8794][rfc8794].
 As such, it likely will not support streaming applications and will only work on complete datasets.